Jesse Webster: History

 Webster entered a motion for a new trial on July 30, 1997, which was declined, and he appealed in 1998, but his sentence was affirmed.
 Webster filed a petition in 2013 to commute his sentence, with letters of recommendation from his judge, James Zagel, and both his prosecutors.
 Webster worked with his lawyer, Jessica Ring Amunson to get his sentence commuted by President Barack Obama.
 This goal was achieved on March 30, 2016, when Obama commuted Webster's sentence to expire on September 26 of that year.

 Prison Life

 Webster began counseling fellow inmates while in prison, and became a Captain's orderly.
-He transferred from a high security prison in 2011, to a medium security institution in Greenville, Illinois.
+He was transferred from a high security prison in 2011, to a medium security institution in Greenville, Illinois.
 In Greenville he earned his GED, and began tutoring other inmates.

 Webster has one daughter who is enrolled in a criminal justice program at Kennedy King College, and one grandchild.